wp-plugins/cm-answers/readme.txt

 **More Plugins by CreativeMinds**

-* [CM Enhanced ToolTip Glossary](http://wordpress.org/extend/plugins/enhanced-tooltipglossary/) - Parses posts for defined glossary terms and adds links to the static glossary page containing the definition and a tooltip with the definition.
+* [CM Super ToolTip Glossary](http://wordpress.org/extend/plugins/enhanced-tooltipglossary/) - Easily create Glossary, Encyclopedia or Dictionary of your terms and show tooltip in posts and pages while hovering.
+Many powerful features.
-* [CM Multi MailChimp List Manager](http://wordpress.org/extend/plugins/multi-mailchimp-list-manager/) - Allows users to subscribe/unsubscribe from multiple MailChimp lists.
+* [CM Download manager](http://wordpress.org/extend/plugins/cm-download-manager) - Allow users to upload, manage, track and support documents or files in a directory listing structure for others to use and comment.
 * [CM Invitation Codes](http://wordpress.org/extend/plugins/cm-invitation-codes/) - Allows more control over site registration by adding managed groups of invitation codes.
-* [CM Email Blacklist](http://wordpress.org/extend/plugins/cm-email-blacklist/) - Block users from blacklists domain from registering to your WordPress site.
+* [CM Email Blacklist](http://wordpress.org/extend/plugins/cm-email-blacklist/) - Block users using blacklists domain from registering to your WordPress site..
-* [CM Download manager](http://wordpress.org/extend/plugins/cm-download-manager) - Allow users to upload and manage Downloads in a directory structure for others users to use and comment.
+* [CM Multi MailChimp List Manager](http://wordpress.org/extend/plugins/multi-mailchimp-list-manager/) - Allows users to subscribe/unsubscribe from multiple MailChimp lists.

 == Installation ==